- University of Gloucestershire

 Resurfacing works to Magnolia Court, located behind the building, help to unify and improve the external area between the campus buildings.

-This project is currently on site and due to be completed on time and to budget.
+This project was completed on time and to budget.